opal-project-dev/fluidity/packages/contracts/test-report.md

   Contract: After the initial lockup period has passed
     Deploying new LCs
-      ✓ LQTY Deployer can deploy new LCs
+      ✓ OPL Deployer can deploy new LCs
       ✓ Anyone can deploy new LCs (42ms)
       ✓ Anyone can deploy new LCs with unlockTime in the past (65ms) ✓ Anyone can deploy new LCs with unlockTime in the future (46ms) Beneficiary withdrawal from initial LC
-      ✓ A beneficiary can withdraw their full entitlement from their LC (256ms) ✓ A beneficiary on a vesting schedule can withdraw their total vested amount from their LC (155ms) ✓ Beneficiaries can withraw full LQTY balance of LC if it has increased since lockup period ended (234ms) Withdrawal attempts from LCs by non-beneficiaries
+      ✓ A beneficiary can withdraw their full entitlement from their LC (256ms) ✓ A beneficiary on a vesting schedule can withdraw their total vested amount from their LC (155ms) ✓ Beneficiaries can withraw full OPL balance of LC if it has increased since lockup period ended (234ms) Withdrawal attempts from LCs by non-beneficiaries
-      ✓ LQTY Multisig can't withdraw from a LC they deployed through the Factory ✓ LQTY Multisig can't withdraw from a LC that someone else deployed ✓ Non-beneficiaries cannot withdraw from a LC (189ms) Transferring LQTY
+      ✓ OPL Multisig can't withdraw from a LC they deployed through the Factory ✓ OPL Multisig can't withdraw from a LC that someone else deployed ✓ Non-beneficiaries cannot withdraw from a LC (189ms) Transferring OPL
-      ✓ LQTY multisig can transfer LQTY to LCs they deployed (176ms) ✓ LQTY multisig can transfer tokens to LCs deployed by anyone (104ms) ✓ LQTY multisig can transfer LQTY directly to any externally owned account (141ms) ✓ Anyone can transfer LQTY to LCs deployed by anyone (179ms) ✓ Anyone can transfer to an EOA (421ms)
+      ✓ OPL multisig can transfer OPL to LCs they deployed (176ms) ✓ OPL multisig can transfer tokens to LCs deployed by anyone (104ms) ✓ OPL multisig can transfer OPL directly to any externally owned account (141ms) ✓ Anyone can transfer OPL to LCs deployed by anyone (179ms) ✓ Anyone can transfer to an EOA (421ms)
-      ✓ Anyone can approve any EOA to spend their LQTY ✓ Anyone can increaseAllowance for any EOA or Liquity contract (2441ms) ✓ Anyone can decreaseAllowance for any EOA or Liquity contract (1034ms) ✓ Anyone can be the sender in a transferFrom() call (101ms) ✓ Anyone can stake their LQTY in the staking contract (55ms) Withdrawal Attempts on new LCs before unlockTime has passed ✓ LQTY Deployer can't withdraw from a funded LC they deployed for another beneficiary through the Factory, before the unlockTime (44ms)
+      ✓ Anyone can approve any EOA to spend their OPL ✓ Anyone can increaseAllowance for any EOA or Liquity contract (2441ms) ✓ Anyone can decreaseAllowance for any EOA or Liquity contract (1034ms) ✓ Anyone can be the sender in a transferFrom() call (101ms) ✓ Anyone can stake their OPL in the staking contract (55ms) Withdrawal Attempts on new LCs before unlockTime has passed ✓ OPL Deployer can't withdraw from a funded LC they deployed for another beneficiary through the Factory, before the unlockTime (44ms)
-      ✓ LQTY Deployer can't withdraw from a funded LC that someone else deployed, before the unlockTime (448ms) ✓ Beneficiary can't withdraw from their funded LC, before the unlockTime (284ms) ✓ No one can withdraw from a beneficiary's funded LC, before the unlockTime (443ms) Withdrawals from new LCs after unlockTime has passed ✓ LQTY Deployer can't withdraw from a funded LC they deployed for another beneficiary through the Factory, after the unlockTime (100ms)
+      ✓ OPL Deployer can't withdraw from a funded LC that someone else deployed, before the unlockTime (448ms) ✓ Beneficiary can't withdraw from their funded LC, before the unlockTime (284ms) ✓ No one can withdraw from a beneficiary's funded LC, before the unlockTime (443ms) Withdrawals from new LCs after unlockTime has passed ✓ OPL Deployer can't withdraw from a funded LC they deployed for another beneficiary through the Factory, after the unlockTime (100ms)
-      ✓ LQTY multisig can't withdraw from a funded LC when they are not the beneficiary, after the unlockTime (529ms) ✓ Beneficiary can withdraw from their funded LC, after the unlockTime (97ms) ✓ Non-beneficiaries can't withdraw from a beneficiary's funded LC, after the unlockTime (226ms)
+      ✓ OPL multisig can't withdraw from a funded LC when they are not the beneficiary, after the unlockTime (529ms) ✓ Beneficiary can withdraw from their funded LC, after the unlockTime (97ms) ✓ Non-beneficiaries can't withdraw from a beneficiary's funded LC, after the unlockTime (226ms)